 Moreover, the rates are different under different mailing programs.

 For high-volume or bulk mail, the USPS has offered the “Commercial Plus” pricing program that allows bulk shippers to avail themselves of highly discounted postal charges.

 Shippers should meet the designated number of mail items or enter into a contract with the USPS named the “Customer Commitment Agreement” – for qualifying for this program.

 Similarly, the USPS also offers a program named “Commercial Base” for customers who purchase and use shipping labels and stamps from an online provider.
 The pricing under this program is always much more affordable than the post office’s retail prices.

-With effect from 24th January 2021 – the USPS has announced new rates for nearly all the mailing options available with them.
+With effect from 24th January 2021 – the USPS has announced new rates for nearly all the mailing options available to them.
 These prices are slightly higher than before and are approved by the concerned authorities.
 The USPS does not charge extra for residential delivery, Saturday delivery, or fuel.

 Find below the different USPS mailing options along with the delivery time and postage rates to Canada: